Eight Criticisms of the Traditional Marxist View of Society

 A second example is the move towards ‘Keynsian Economics’ in which the state came to play a more central role in regulating Capitalism to ensure that worst excesses of exploitation, inequality and insecurity that pure Capitalism generates were minimised.

 Part of this involved the introduction of the welfare state in many European Countries after the Second World War.
-In the United Kingdom the state now provides universal health care, education, pensions and social security, as well as guaranteeing a minimum wage.
+In the United Kingdom the state now provides universal health care, education, pensions and social security, these are paid for through a progressive taxation system: the more you earn, the more you pay, and yet everyone benefits.

-All of these things acts as a safety net to ensure that the worst excesses of Capitalist exploitation are ameliorated.
+All of these things act as a safety net to ensure that the worst excesses of Capitalist exploitation are ameliorated.

 Control of the Economic Base does not mean control of the Superstructure

-Marx argued that those who control the economic base controlled the economic superstructure – yet many of our institutions today have at least relative autonomy from Bourgeois control – it is quite obvious, for example, that huge sections of the press are critical of the Elite and many popular music artists are extremely critical of the Capitalist system.
+Marx argued that those who control the economic base (the economy) controlled the economic superstructure (religion, education, media for example) – yet many of our institutions today have at least relative autonomy from Bourgeois control.

 Criticisms of False Consciousness